WaveletGaussian: Wavelet-domain Diffusion for Sparse-view 3D Gaussian Object Reconstruction: Methodology

 \subsection{Random Masking for Efficient Dataset Creation}

 To simulate corrupted patterns for \textit{Dataset Creation}, many state-of-the-art methods \cite{GaussianObject, RI3D, 4DSloMo} adopt a leave-one-out (LOO) strategy.
 This involves training $N$ separate 3DGS models ${\mathcal{G}_{d1},...,\mathcal{G}_{dN}}$, each constructed using all but one of the $N$ sparse reference views.
-The excluded view serves as the ground-truth, while the render from same viewpoint is the corrupted counterpart.
+The excluded view serves as the reference, while the render from same viewpoint is the corrupted counterpart.
 While effective at simulating corrupted patterns, training $N$ separate 3DGS models solely for this purpose is highly inefficient.
 Therefore, we introduce the online random masking (ORM) strategy.
-As shown in Figure \ref{fig_arch}, it only requires training a single $\mathcal{G}_d$, which is optimized using the same loss $\mathcal{L}_{\text{3DGS}}$ presented in Equation \eqref{eq_3dgs_loss}.
-However, the ground-truths at index $n \in [1,N]$, $\mathbf{X}^{\text{gt}}_{n}$, are randomly masked with a binary mask $\mathbf{M}$.
+As shown in Figure \ref{fig_arch}, it only requires training a single $\mathcal{G}_d$, which is optimized using the typical pixel-wise rendering loss $\mathcal{L}_{\text{3DGS}}$ \cite{3DGS}.
+However, the references at index $n \in [1,N]$, $\mathbf{X}^{\text{gt}}_{n}$, are randomly masked with a binary mask $\mathbf{M}$.
 It consists of $n_{\mathbf{m}}$ 0-valued regions, each denoted as $\mathbf{m}$, to only mask certain regions of $\mathbf{X}^{\text{gt}}_{n}$.
 Each region $\mathbf{m}$ drifts according to sinusoidal displacements during training to generate diverse corruption patterns for $\mathcal{D}$. $\mathbf{M}$ is applied differently to each $\mathbf{X}^{\text{gt}}_{n}$ in the dataset, and simulates lack of coverage while using all $N$ views at a time, thus bypassing the LOO strategy.